Ramzuous/Ceph-Cluster-Ansible/README.md

 To run project you need to prepare

- 1. VM template with CentOS-8-Stream Cloud init ( template need to have set ciuser and cipass)
+ 1. Two VM template with CentOS-8-Stream Cloud init (one with additional disk for osds, one for mons)
- 2. User for play ansible
+ 2. User for ansible playbok (

 If you did above actions, you can set vairiables in <code>prepare-settings.sh</code>